 Facebook, Instagram, and Snapchat each have very different audiences — Facebook and Instagram offer a better opportunity to grow your following organically, while Snapchat requires users to input a username to follow an account, which isn’t as explorative as Instagram and Facebook.

-The bottom line: Stories are an effective tool for engaging up-and-coming market segments.
+The bottom line: Stories are an effective multifamily marketing tool for engaging your residents.
 If you’re not utilizing this feature yet to promote your property, now is the time to start!